-Facial movements were surprisingly fast, occurring less than 50 ms following sound onset (Figure 1K).
-The startle reflex was fastest of all $(14.2 \pm 0.2 \text{ ms})$, while sound-evoked pupil dilations were over an order of magnitude slower than other movements, with an average onset latency of $627.3 \pm 22.8 \text{ ms}$.
-Although FME, pinna, and nose movements showed comparable thresholds and latencies, FME proved the most robust measure of sound-evoked facial movements, as evidenced by significantly lower trial-by-trial variability (Figure 1M) and inter-subject variability (Figure 1M) than all other movement markers.
-For this reason, we relied on FME for all subsequent analyses.
+Compared with other measures of facial movement, FME appeared to offer a few advantages based on its sensitivity to low sound levels, apparent independence from the startle reflex, relative ease of measurement, and use in prior studies.^{11-13} We quantified features of FME relative to other involuntary movements to address this point more rigorously.
+We found that FME thresholds were approximately 40 dB SPL and not significantly different than movement thresholds for the pinna, nose, pupil, or eyelid, but significantly more sensitive than the startle reflex or jaw movements (Figure 1K).
+Facial movements exhibited short latencies overall, occurring less than 50 ms following sound onset (Figure 1L).
+The startle reflex was the fastest of all $(14.2 \pm 0.2 \text{ ms})$, while sound-evoked pupil dilations were over an order of magnitude slower than other movements, with an average onset latency of 627.3 ± 22.8 ms. Although FME, pinna, and nose movements showed comparable thresholds and latencies, FME proved the most robust measure of soundevoked facial movements, as evidenced by significantly lower trial-by-trial variability (Figure 1M) and inter-subject variability (Figure 1N).